 “The relationship between ICIEC and MIGA is a longstanding one.
 I am confident that this new MoU will reinvigorate the cooperation between the two institutions in supporting our common member countries,” said the CEO of ICIEC, Oussama Kaissi.
 “It will facilitate the pooling of our resources in catalyzing private sector investments and boosting FDI inflow”.

 ICIEC is a member of the Islamic Development Bank (IsDB) Group.
 ICIEC was established to provide investment and export credit insurance solutions compliant with Shariah principles and also to strengthen the economic relations between member countries of the Organization of the Islamic Cooperation.
-ICIEC´s Investment Insurance Solutions for banks and financial institutions provide protection against losses caused by non-commercial risks such as political risks and non-honouring of financial obligations by the sovereign or sub-sovereign
+ICIEC´s Investment Insurance Solutions for banks and financial institutions provide protection against losses caused by non-commercial risks such as political risks and non-honoring of financial obligations by the sovereign or sub-sovereign

 MIGA was created in 1988 as a member of the World Bank Group to promote foreign direct investment in emerging economies by helping mitigate the risks of restrictions on currency conversion and transfer, breach of contract by governments, expropriation, and war & civil disturbance; and offering credit enhancement to private investors and lenders.